zenml-io/blog.zenml.io/_posts/2022-03-14-zero-six-three-release.md

 @step(custom_step_operator='sagemaker') # or azureml
 ```

 Sagemaker and AzureML offers specialized compute instances to run your training jobs and offer a beautiful UI to track and manage your models and logs.
 All you have to do is configure your ZenML stack with the relevant parameters and you're good to go.
+You'll have to set up the infrastructure with credentials; check out [our documentation](https://docs.zenml.io/features/cloud-pipelines/guide-aws-gcp-azure) for a guide how to do that.

 To get going with this, checkout the [two](https://github.com/zenml-io/zenml/tree/main/examples/sagemaker_step_operator) [examples](https://github.com/zenml-io/zenml/tree/main/examples/azureml_step_operator) we created, configure your stack and add that line mentioned above.